The Clear Edge

 Nora’s approach (LTV-blind):

-• Could justify $2,400 CAC for better targeting if retention improved
+• She could justify $2,400 CAC for better targeting if retention improved.

 Ethan’s approach (LTV-focused):